Stroke Center Quality & Safety

 A higher number is better.

-Carotid endarterectomy is a surgery to clean the carotid artery to help prevent stroke.
-We measure the percentage of patients who undergo this surgery and do not have complications during or after surgery.
+Carotid endarterectomy is a surgery to remove plaque buildup from the carotid artery to help prevent another stroke.
+We measure the percentage of patients who don't have complications during or after this surgery.

 Carotid Endarterectomy Patients Without Complications